microsoft/hyperspace/README.md

 ### Using IntelliJ

 You can use the built-in sbt shell in IntelliJ without any problems.
 However, the built-in "Build Project" command may not work.
-To fix the issue, go to Project Structure -> Project Settings -> Modules, remove the "root" module, and mark `src/main/scala` as Sources for the "spark2" and "spark3" modules.
+To fix the issue, go to Project Structure -> Project Settings -> Modules, remove the "root" module, and mark `src/main/scala` as Sources for the "spark2_4" and "spark3_0" modules, as well as `src/main/scala-spark2` and `src/main/scala-spark3` directories for corresponding modules.

 ## Inspiration and Special Thanks